Steam and Water Analysis System (SWAS) – Corrosion Control in Boiler & Turbine

 5. Sample Filter: To ensure particle-free sample, sample filter is used.
 Using this any particle of size up to 40 microns can be filtered out.
 Forged stainless steel body and hexagonal cap are the two-part in sample filter which helps easy cleaning of a filter element.

 6. Pressure Relief Valve: These components are fitted with sample cooler and protect sampler cooler in case the coil fails.

 7. Hi-Temp Isolation Valve: This valve is used for most high pressure and temperature applications as it is easy to operate.
 It is designed with plug/seat geometry and stuffing box that allow these valves to operate for an extended period of time.

 4. Sample Analysis System: A sample analysis system is also known as Analyser Panel, Dry Panel or Dry Rack in some countries.
 It is usually a free-standing enclosed panel containing transmitter electronics.
 The system mounted on panels.
 In this system stage, a sample is analyzed on the basis of pH, conductivity, chloride, dissolved oxygen, hydrazine, phosphate, silica, and sodium etc.

 What Happen If You Don’t Have SWAS?

-- Steam and Water Analysis system is mandatory in thermal power plant as it keeps a constant watch on the problem associated with corrosion, dosing optimization, plant effluents, and boiler blowdown.
+- Steam and Water Analysis system is mandatory in the thermal power plant as it keeps a constant watch on the problem associated with corrosion, dosing optimization, plant effluents, and boiler blowdown.

-- In thermal power plant, 50% of forced power plant shutdowns can be attributed to impurities.
+- In the thermal power plant, 50% of forced power plant shutdowns can be attributed to impurities.
 Steam and water analysis system is important to analyze the impurities in the turbine.

 - People who have good knowledge, expertise and experience prefer on-line monitoring of all the necessary parameters involved in plant cycle chemistry.